DeWitt Wallace Decorative Arts Museum

 301 South Nassau Street, Williamsburg, VA 23185 - United States

 The DeWitt Wallace Decorative Arts Museum houses a variety of the "finer things," including the world's largest collection of southern furniture and one of the largest collections of British ceramics outside England.
-Relax in the Portrait Gallery, attend a lecture or musical event in the Hennage Auditorium, or take part in a hands-on activity in the Education Studio.
+Relax in the galleries, attend a lecture or musical event in the Hennage Auditorium, or take part in a hands-on activity in the Education Studio.

 A Gift to the Nation: The Joseph and June Hennage Collection - This exhibition highlights the focused collecting of the late Joe and June Hennage, who strove to acquire great examples of furniture and silver from important colonial centers including Boston, Philadelphia, New York, Baltimore, Charleston, and the Connecticut River Valley.